Industry Guides 6 min read ·

 Critical metrics to request:

-• Loss ratio trend (claims ÷ premiums)
+• Loss ratio trend (claims ÷ premiums earned)

-• Expense ratio (operating costs ÷ premiums)
+• Expense ratio (operating costs ÷ premiums written)

-• Reserve adequacy (actual vs. expected claims)
+• Reserve adequacy (actual vs. expected claims development)

 Pattern 4: Digital Disruption Response